 First off, go beyond the idea of an app.
 Preoday itself is a platform with a data portal that collates orders, customer information and facilitates direct communication between the consumer and the business.
 On the consumer-side that appears as an app or web-portal, but consumers only see a fraction of the technology in play.

 In general, it is essential to start with a brilliant business theme.
 Great companies do not grow out of weak ideas.
 Once that idea is formulated, find the technology that will deliver on the vision.
+You can meet with azure consultants in Sydney to see how your app will come to life.
 Finally, make sure your technology is built to evolve and meet changing market requirements.

 Build it on the cheap first

 Whether you’re designing an entire app, or an additional feature, it’d be a waste of time to build the real version before you know it’ll be successful.
+Check out the various stages involved in building a web application software from scratch.
 This is where design tools come in.
 They can help you create life-like versions of a real products that people can use like the real thing.
 Based on their reactions, you can better determine if a feature will be loved.

 Pretty much every tech company in the world uses design tools to prototype in this manner – from Netflix and Spotify, to Facebook and Google.
 Preoday also used a range of these tools to make sure Hungry Monkey would be a success.